enriquegrodrigo/data-contract-copilot/README.md

 The application provides two main workflows:

-#### 1. 🔄 Generate Configuration
+#### 1. 🔄 Generate Data Contract

-1. Navigate to "Generate Configuration" in the sidebar
+1. Navigate to "Generate Data Contract" in the sidebar
 2. Upload your files:
    - **CSV file**: Sample data for analysis
    - **Documentation file**: Business rules and requirements (TXT/MD format)
 3. Let the AI generate your data contract automatically
-4. Edit and save the generated configuration
+4. Edit and save the generated data contract

-#### 2. 📋 Load Configuration
+#### 2. 📋 Load Data Contract

-1. Navigate to "Load Configuration" in the sidebar
+1. Navigate to "Load Data Contract" in the sidebar
 2. Upload your files:
    - **CSV file**: Data to validate
-   - **Configuration file**: Existing data contract (YAML/JSON format)
+   - **Data contract file**: Existing data contract (YAML/JSON format)
 3. Review validation results and analysis

 ### Python API

-You can also use configuration downloaded easily in your Python projects:
+You can also use your downloaded data contract easily in your Python projects:

 ```python
 from src.expectation_manager import ExpectationManager